Risk Assessment

 - Any new measures to manage risk; and

-- If risks have changed, carry out any new proportionate assessment of risk.
+- If risks have changed, carry out any new assessment of risk.